Smile (2022)

 Can a Smile Be scary?

 At first glance, it seems strange to make smiling the premise of a horror movie.
 After all, smiles are associated with happiness, sunshine, and rainbows.
-But, as the characters in this movie find out, smiles can also be horrifying.
+Unfortunately, as the characters in this movie find out, smiles can also be horrifying.

 Smile is about Dr. Rose Cotter (Sosie Bacon), a therapist who works at a psychiatric hospital.
 Rose’s life is turned upside down after a horrifying encounter with Laura Weaver (Caitlin Stacey), a deeply disturbed grad student who claims that she is being stalked by an invisible supernatural entity.
 After a brief and heated conversation, Laura has a seizure and collapses.
 Dr. Cotter calls for help, but Laura suddenly stands up, flashes a terrifying smile, and graphically slits her own throat.